My Role

 We opted for a closed beta test.
 I didn’t want to open the beta test wide due to safety concerns of users unknowingly using the feature while it was still in beta.

-Once we had a list of confirmed participants, I emailed them step-by-step instructions on how to set up the beta test and how to share feedback.
+Once we had a list of confirmed participants, I emailed them step-by-step instructions on how to set up the beta test and share feedback.
 To keep the feedback focused, I asked users to keep these questions in mind:

 Have their been any instances of app crashes?